 He has participated in many novel transactions and in the development of innovative structures on behalf of a wide array of participants in the financial markets, and has spoken and participated in panels on a range of relevant topics.

 Josh has long been recognized as a leading practitioner in publications such as Chambers USA, Who’s Who Legal, New York Area’s Best Lawyers, The Best Lawyers in America, Expert Guides: Best of the Best USA, The Legal 500 and others.
 He currently serves on the Advisory Board of the Capital Markets Law Journal.

-Shaila Rahman Diwan is a senior associate in the Litigation Group and focuses her practice on complex commercial and securities litigation.
+Shaila Rahman Diwan is a senior associate in the firm's Complex Litigation and Dispute Resolution Group and focuses her practice on complex commercial and securities litigation.

 Shaila has in-depth experience at all stages of litigation, including participating in trials, successfully arguing numerous motions, taking and defending depositions and drafting motions.